Year 6

 P.E.

-This half term, the children will be taking part in gymnastics and cricket lessons.
-Mrs Morrell will be joining us on Thursday afternoons and will lead the P.E. lesson.
+lessons.
+Mrs Morrell will be joining us on Thursday afternoons for athletics and

 Outdoor Learning